jonhue/sandboxy/README.md

 ---

-## To Do
+## To do

-[Here](https://github.com/jonhue/sandboxy/projects/1) is the full list of current projects.
+We use [GitHub projects](https://github.com/jonhue/sandboxy/projects/1) to coordinate the work on this project.

 To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/sandboxy/issues/new).